Keep Up to Date

 As time goes on, we learn more about COVID-19, and as a result, Public Health adjusts guidelines accordingly, and we fluctuate our practices.
 It’s important to get up-to-date information from our local Public Health officials.
 If there is an emergency, keep your emergency contacts in a shared space so that your housemates have easy access to this information, if needed.

-To go along with the above, it is helpful to be considerate of roommates who may have an increased risk for illness.
+Continually, it is helpful to consider roommates who may have an increased risk for illness.
 If you are able to, discuss options on what to do if someone in your household were to get sick.

 Some questions to consider: